s87jackson/rfars/README.md

 the number of relevant crashes, fatalities, or people involved.
-`counts()` lets users specify *what* to count, *where* to count them (rural/urban and/or in specified states or regions), *who* to include, which *years* and an aggregation *interval* (annually or monthly), and factors *involved* in the crash.
+`counts()` lets users specify *what* to count, *where* to count them (rural/urban and/or in specified states or regions), *who* to include, the *interval* over which to count (annually or monthly), and factors *involved* in the crashes.
 It returns a simple tibble that can be easily piped into `ggplot()` to quickly visualize counts.

 ``` r
 my_counts <- counts(